• Home / Biography of Maryam Rajavi

 Political Activities:

-• An official in the student movement affiliated with the People’s Mojahedin Organization of Iran (PMOI), (Mujahedin-e Khalq, MEK) against the Shah’s regime (1972 to 1979)
+•One of the leaders of the student movement affiliated with the People’s Mojahedin Organization of Iran (PMOI), (Mujahedin-e Khalq, MEK) against the Shah’s regime (1974 to 1979)

 • Candidate for Parliament (1980)